TheTechRobo/keyra-bot/README.md

 Keyra Bot
 =========

-Fast, very light, simply useful IRC bot which is meant to be a helpful tool for the end-user, answering its questions like a real human
+Fast, extremely light (7~ mb RAM), ruby (cinch) based, simply useful IRC bot which is meant to be a helpful tool for the end-user, answering its questions like a real human

-It is very light (10-15 MB of RAM), in ruby using the CINCH bot framework

 Its name comes from the old traditional "keyra" bot very known on the Elive channels, originally writed in perl by felix